exetr/OSSA-Notes/README.md

 - Confidentiality: preventing others from finding out about things (encryption)
 - Integrity: how to keep data and platform in a state of "wholeness" (hash)
-- Availability: notion of maintianing on-demand accessibility (redundancy)
+- Availability: notion of maintaining on-demand accessibility (redundancy)

 ##### SOB Troika